TommyLeoni/portfolio/README.md

 ### Why I made this

-As you can probably guess, this project was created to server as a portfolio for the business side of myself.
+As you can probably guess, this project was created to serve as a portfolio for the business side of myself.
 This always leaves a good impression and comes in very handy during application processes or extending my own network of business connections (sounds a bit pretentious, it be like that though).

 ### What I used to make this